DataDog/integrations-extras/1e/README.md

 ## Overview

-The 1E Datadog Integration is an API-based integration that collects metrics from 1E products and forward them to your Datadog account.
+The 1E Datadog Integration is an API-based integration that collects metrics from 1E products and forwards them to your Datadog account.
 You can use these metrics to take advantage of the out-of-the-box dashboard or you can create your own visualizations.

 ## Setup

 ### Configuration

-Getting set up with the 1E Datadog integration is as simple as emailing a Datadog API key and region to the 1E Support team.
+Getting set up with the 1E Datadog integration is as simple as emailing a Datadog API key and site to the 1E Support team.
 There's no further configuration required.

 1. Go to your [Datadog Integrations page][1] and click on the 1E tile.

 2. Click the **Configuration** tab and click **Install Integration** at the bottom.

-3. Go to your [Datadog APIs page][2] and create an API key.
+3. Go to your [Datadog API Keys Management page][2] and create an API key.

-4. Determine your Datadog API region by looking at your browser's address bar:
+4. Determine your [Datadog site][6] by looking at your browser's address bar:

-   - If the domain name is `app.datadoghq.com`, your API region is `US`.
+   - If the domain name is `app.datadoghq.com`, your site is `US`.
-   - If the domain name is `app.datadoghq.eu`, your API region is `EU`.
+   - If the domain name is `app.datadoghq.eu`, your site is `EU`.

-5. Send an email to [1E support](mailto:support@1e.com) with the Datadog API key and region to activate your 1E Datadog integration.
+5. Send an email to [1E support](mailto:support@1e.com) with the Datadog API key and site to activate your 1E Datadog integration.

-6. After you receive a reply from the support team, go to the Datadog metrics explorer to see your metrics.
+6. 1Es team will be in touch once your account has been set up.
+Once it's been setup, navigate to the Metrics Explorer within Datadog to see metrics begin to flow in.

 ## Data Collected